Alena Šeredová

-Alena Šeredová ([ˈalɛna ˈʃɛrɛdovaː]; born 21 March 1978) is a Czech model and actress who lives and works in Italy.
+Alena Šeredová ([ˈalɛna ˈʃɛrɛdovaː]; born 21 March 1978) is a Czech model, actress, and beauty pageant titleholder who was crowned Miss Czech Republic 1998 and represented her country at Miss World 1998 where she placed Top 5.

 Career

-Šeredová was born Prague.
+Šeredová was born in Prague.
 Her modeling career began at the age of 15.
-Five years later, she was first runner-up of Miss Czech Republic 1998 and her country's representative at Miss World 1998 where she placed fourth equal in the finals.
+Five years later, she was first runner-up for Miss Czech Republic 1998 and her country's representative at Miss World 1998 where she tied for fourth in the finals.
 She started her career as a model in 2002.
 She was chosen by the Italian comedian Giorgio Panariello to co-host his own prime-time TV show Torno Sabato.
 She has been featured on the covers of several magazines including Penthouse Europe, Playboy Europe, Spy, Extreme and Quo.
 In 2005, she was chosen to star in Max Calendar.

 Personal life

-Šeredová married Italian goalkeeper Gianluigi Buffon.
-They have two sons, Louis Thomas Buffon, who was born on December 28, 2007, and David Lee who was born on 1 November 2009.
+Šeredová was in a relationship with Italian goalkeeper Gianluigi Buffon.
+They have two sons, Louis Buffon, who was born on 28 December 2007, and David Lee who was born on 1 November 2009.
 They married in June 2011, and separated in May 2014.
-She has a sister named Eliška, who is also a model.

 Alena co-owns the Italian clothing-line (Baci e Abbracci) together with Buffon's former national teammate, Christian Vieri.

-As of 2014 Šeredová has been in a relationship with Italian businessman Alessandro Nasi.
+Following her separation with Buffon, Šeredová has been in a relationship with Italian businessman Alessandro Nasi.
 They have a daughter together who was born in 2020.
+They married on 17 July 2023.

+She has a sister named Eliška, who is also a model.